HassanSajjad-302/HMake/Projects/UE5/README.md

 There is no source-directory call in a module specification, matching UBT's `ModuleRules` API.
-The backend derives module directories from the selected base and platform `*.module.hmake.hpp` files, corresponding to `ModuleRules.GetAllModuleDirectories()`.
+The backend derives module directories from the selected base and platform `*.hmake.hpp` files, corresponding to `ModuleRules.GetAllModuleDirectories()`.
 It then:

 - recursively discovers `.cpp`, `.c`, `.cc`, and `.cxx` sources;